 - Social Media and Search Engine Advertising Purchases

 There is a limit of $150,000 per year across all categories.
-That means you can earn up to 450,000 UR points per year if you spend within the categories.
+That means it is possible to earn up to 450,000 UR points per year by spending within the categories.
 Chase has a broad list of what includes travel.
 Their list includes airfare, hotel stays, a car rental, and toll road fees.
 This is the same list for qualifying purchases as the Chase Sapphire cards.

 The Ink Business Preferred earns more points on more categories than the Southwest Performance Card does.
 Therefore, it’s a better all-around earner.

-The Ink Business Preferred also comes with a $95 annual fee (NOT waived the first year) and a sign-up bonus worth 80,000 UR points.
-This bonus can be obtained by spending $5,000 within the first three months.
+Plus, Chase is offering a sign-up bonus worth 80,000 UR points for the Ink Business Preferred.
+This bonus can be earned by spending $5,000 within the first three months.
 It also comes with a slew of benefits and travel insurances that the Southwest Performance Card does not come with.

 Chase Southwest Priority Card